Complementary ADHM Instanton Sigma Model

 We shall now describe the main outcome of our construction by taking up the discussion of the moduli spaces.
 We shall talk about the moduli space of the original model, moduli space of the our complementary model and finally about the resolution of the mystery of the moduli space of the original model as pointed out by Witten in his paper on the original construction.
 We find that the nearly three decades old mystery has a very simple resolution.

 Let us recall the structure of the moduli space of the original model.
-From the expression for the potential $V_W$ Eqn. (\ref{potential}) we see that $\phi$ has an $X$ dependent mass term.
-We also get the moduli space for $\phi = 0$ and any $X$.
+From the expression for the potential $V_W$ in Eqn. (\ref{potential1}) we see that $\phi$ has an $X$ dependent mass term.
+We get the moduli space for $\phi = 0$ and any $X$.
 In the small instanton regime we have $\rho \rightarrow 0$ the potential becomes proportional to $\phi^2X^2$.
 In this case a new branch of the moduli space opens for $X = 0$ and any $\phi$.
+The two branches meet at $X=\phi=0$.
 This is the mystery of the moduli space of the original ADHM instanton sigma model constructed by Witten.

-Witten revisted the problem of the moduli space in Ref. \cite{Witten:1995zh}.
-The mystery persisted but some new insides were gained.
-In particular by comparing with the Callan-Harvey-Strominger (CHS) instanton sigma model we realize in the small instanton limit the two branches of the moduli space are infinitely far away.
+Witten revisited the problem of the moduli space in Ref. \cite{Witten:1995zh}.
+Some new insights were gained but the mystery persisted.
+In particular by comparing with the Callan-Harvey-Strominger (CHS) instanton sigma model we realize that classically the two branches of the moduli space are infinitely far away from each other.

 Let us take up the discussion of the moduli space of the complementary model.
 Initially it is parallel to the discussion for the original model.
-From the expression for the potential $V_C$ in Eqn.(\ref{potential}) we see that $X$ has a $\phi$ dependent mass term.
+From the expression for the potential $V_C$ in Eqn.(\ref{potential2}) we see that $X$ has a $\phi$ dependent mass term.
 Apart from that there is moduli space for $X=0$ and any $\phi$.
 This is complementary to the structure in the original model, as expected.

 Even the supplementary analysis is in parallel with \cite{Witten:1995zh}.
 The metric obtained after including terms of order $\alpha'$ \cite{Strominger:1990et,Callan:1991dj}, for the complementary case, is given by